ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Add Time Splits

-In this section we are going to add time splits to the track that update in the UI as the player passes the split.
+In this section you are going to add time splits to the track that update in the UI as the player passes the split.
 This will allow the player to see at what point on the track they need to improve on.
 The track in this tutorial is short and straight, so there isn't much a player could do to improve on their time.
 With a more interesting track this could be a useful feature to have.

 Creating a time split feature isn't as complicated as it would first seem.